SoftwareBrothers/fabricjs-viewport/README.md

 c.isGrabMode = true;
 ```

-and you will be able to chage the viewport by drag and drop on the canvas.
+With this you can change the viewport with drag and drop on the canvas.

-You also will be able to change the zoom:
+You also can zoom in and out:

 ```javascript
 c.setZoom(c.viewport.zoom*1.1); // zoom in by 10%